thewchan/uxf/README.md

 Here, we've added types to each table's _ttype_.

+It is conventional in a database to have IDs and foreign keys.
+But these can often be avoided by using hierarchical data.
+For example:

+    uxf 1.0 MyApp Data
+    = Customers CID:int Company:str Address:str Contact:str Email:str
+    = Invoices INUM:int CID:int Raised_Date:date Due_Date:date Paid:bool
+    Description:str Items:Items
+    = Items IID:int Delivery_Date:date Unit_Price:real Quantity:int Description:str
+    [ #<There is a 1:M relationship between the Invoices and Items tables>
+        (Customers
+        50 <Best People> <123 Somewhere> <John Doe> <j@doe.com>
+        19 <Supersuppliers> ? <Jane Doe> <jane@super.com>
+        )
+        (Invoices
+        152 50 2022-01-17 2022-02-17 no <COD> (Items
+            1839 2022-01-16 29.99 2 <Bales of hay>
+            1840 2022-01-16 5.98 3 <Straps>
+            )
+        153 19 2022-01-19 2022-02-19 yes <> (Items
+            1620 2022-01-19 11.5 1 <Washers (1-in)>
+            )
+        )
+    ]

+Notice that Items no longer need an INUM to identify the Invoice they belong to because they are nested inside their Invoice.
+However, the relational approach has been retained for Customers since more than one Invoice could be for the same Customer.

 What if we wanted to add some extra configuration data to the database?
 One solution would be to make the first item in the `list` a `map`, with the remainder ``table``s, as now.
 Another solution would be to use a `map` for